tanvir-git/odoo-documentation/content/applications/general/users/manage_users.rst

 .. image:: manage_users/change-password.png
    :align: center
-   :alt: Change another user's password on Odoo
+   :alt: Change another user's password on CoquiAPPs

 Enter a new password and confirm by clicking on *Change Password*.

 .. note::
-   This operation only modifies the password of the users locally and does not affect their odoo.com account.
-If you want to change the odoo.com password, you can :ref:`send the password reset instructions <users/reset-password-email>`.
+   This operation only modifies the password of the users locally and does not affect their CoquiAPPs.com account.
+If you want to change the CoquiAPPs.com password, you can :ref:`send the password reset instructions <users/reset-password-email>`.

 Click on *Change Password* one more time.
-You are then redirected to an Odoo login page where you can reaccess your database using your new password.
+You are then redirected to an CoquiAPPs login page where you can reaccess your database using your new password.

 .. _users/multi-companies: